-Tabulation are devices for presenting data from a mass of statistical data.
-Preparation of frequency distribution table is that the first requirement.
-Tables are often simple or complex depending upon measurement of single set of things or multiple sets of things.
+Tabulation is a device for presenting data from a mass of statistical data.
+Preparation of frequency distribution table is the first requirement for that.
+Tables are often simple or complex depending upon the measurement of a single set of things or multiple sets of things.

-The distribution of the overall number of observations among the various categories is termed as frequency distributions.
+The distribution of the overall number of observations among the various categories is termed as frequency distribution.

-Frequency Distribution is very important step in statistical analysis.
-It groups sizable amount of series or observations of master table and presents the data very concisely, giving all information at a look.
+Frequency Distribution is a very important step in statistical analysis.
+It groups a sizable amount of series or observations of the master table and presents the data very concisely, giving all information at a look.

 Rules for Making Frequency Distribution Table

-- The class or group interval between the groups should not be too broad or too narrow.
+- The class or group interval between the groups should not be excessively broad or narrow.
 Too large a group will omit the details and too small will defeat the purpose of making the data concise.

-- The number of groups or classes should not be too many or too few but ordinarily between 6 and 16 depending on the details necessary and the size of sample.
+- The number of groups or classes should not be too many or very few but ordinarily between 6 and 16 depending on the details necessary and the size of the sample.

-- The headings must be clear such as “height” in inches or in centimeters ,”age” in years or months.
+- The headings must be clear for instance “height” in inches or in centimeters, “age” in years or months.
 If the data are expressed as rates mention percent or per thousand.

 - Groups should be tabulated in ascending or descending order.

-- If certain data are omitted or excluded deliberately,the reasons for the same should be given.
+- If certain data are omitted or excluded deliberately, the reasons for doing that should be given.

 A histogram is a graphical display of data using bars of various heights.
 In a histogram, each bar groups numbers into ranges.
 Taller bars show that more data falls in this range.
 A histogram displays the form/shape and spread of continuous sample data.